shackbarth/xtuple/README.md

 Build the plv8js PostgreSQL extension via `make; sudo make install` (make sure to check instructions).

+Add the following to the bottom of the postgresq.conf file:
+  `custom_variable_classes = 'plv8'`

 From the repository root (database) run the `resetdb.py` script (`resetdb.py --help` for options) to restore from a backup and automatically run the init script.
 Once database is installed and init script has been run `cd installer` and make sure to modify the credentials in the `installer.js` script to match your database.
 Run the installed `./installer.js` and navigate in your browser to `localhost:9080/orm` and in the text field type the name of the database to connect to and press enter.
 Then click the `select all` and then `install selected` buttons and *cross-fingers* hope they all turn green.